Is Square Safe For Customers? Everything You Need To Know About Square Payments Security

 Is Square Safe For Customers?
 How Square Protects Consumer Data

-When you accept credit cards, information is being passed from your customer’s issuing bank to the acquiring bank, with various points of data exchanges along the way.
-The vulnerability lies in transferring this information the right way, but there’s potential for risk in storing credit card data once you enter it in your system as well.
+Square is a payment processor, through which businesses can accept credit card payments and other electronic payment forms, such as Apple Pay.
+When you accept electronic payments, information is passed from your customer’s issuing bank to the acquiring bank, with various points of data exchanges along the way.
+The vulnerability lies in transferring this information the right way, but there’s potential for risk in storing payment data once you enter it in your system as well.

 Below, we’re going to take a look at the hardware and software behind Square processing and find out how Square makes this process secure and takes the burden of risk from your small business for both transfer and storage.